If you missed chapters one and two, read them first!

 The transformation was almost complete, and he was waking up.

-Anita grabbed one of his legs and started slowly pulling him towards the cage.
+Anita grabbed one of his legs and started slowly dragging him towards the cage.
 She wasn’t going to make it.
 She looked around frantically for a solution, but couldn’t find one.
 This was going to end badly.

 “Use this!”
 Deedee slid across the room, riding a dolly like a skateboard.
 She hopped off just as the dolly bumped into her brother’s legs.